 Since 2014, Lisa B. Nelson has led her team to new levels of success in states across America.
 Supported by ALEC’s academies, forums and research, ALEC legislative members are 2.71 times more collaborative and 1.3 times as effective at introducing and passing legislation than any other section of legislators across the spectrum according to findings by Quorum Analytics.

 For 16 years before ALEC, Lisa led government relations departments in the private sector at such companies as Visa and AOL Time Warner.
-Her work covered issues ranging from technology-based data security, privacy, financial services, and intellectual property in international, federal and state-based legislatures.
+Her work covered issues ranging from technology-based data security, privacy, financial services and intellectual property in international, federal and state-based legislatures.

 Prior to her time in the private sector, Lisa worked on Capitol Hill, where she served as Public Affairs Liaison for the U.S. Speaker of the House Newt Gingrich from 1995 to 1998.
 As Executive Director of GOPAC in 1994, Lisa led the historic campaign effort that resulted in the first Republican Congressional Majority in more than 40 years.

 In 2018, Lisa was asked to serve as a Commissioner for the White House Fellows Program.
-This preeminent program offers exemplary Americans the opportunity to work with top-ranking officials within the federal government and to participate in an education program with respected leaders of both the private and public sectors.
+This preeminent program offers exemplary Americans the opportunity to work with top-ranking officials within the federal government and to participate in an educational program with respected leaders of both the private and public sectors.

 Lisa has always had a keen eye towards media and new uses for hyper-relevant data, and as technology becomes more ubiquitous, her background in communications for the National Party Conventions has allowed her to stay on the cutting edge.
 While at National Review magazine, Lisa founded the National Review Institute.
 She continues to actively participate in organizations and foundations in Washington, D.C. and serves on the board of the State Financial Officers Foundation and other organizations.